Advertisement Calls

 |

-Unless otherwise noted, the following calls were all recorded at night at close range around a small artificial desert pond (shown below left) situated at the mouth of a large rocky riparian canyon in San Diego County.
+The following five calls were all recorded at night at close range around a small artificial desert pond (shown below) situated at the mouth of a large rocky riparian canyon in San Diego County.
 Male frogs were calling while floating on the water, hiding in reeds, and out in the open.

 |